AguaClara/String-Digester/Trickling_Filter_report_2.md

 </div>

 <div class="alert alert-block alert-success">
 Photos integrated into text.
-Maintenance issues experienced by the plant were in part due to failure of various other parts of the plant and it probably isn't
+Maintenance issues experienced by the plant were in part due to failure of various other parts of the plant and doesn't imply that all trickling filters have these maintenance issues.

 </div>